vperron/exo-stage/README.md

 ##Data analysis on a 'csv' file

-This README is completed step by step while working on th project.
+This README is completed step by step while working on the project.

 ###Note that :